aryav-v/aryav-v/Readme.md

 - I'm a Developer 🚀 , who's making daily progress in Full-Stack development & actively looking forward to getting new opportunities.

-- I'm currently learning & aiming for a proficiency in <b>JavaScript , Go & Algorithmic problem-solving skills.</b>
+- I'm currently learning & aiming a proficiency in <b>JavaScript & Algorithmic problem-solving skills.</b>